The role of boundary conditions in scaling laws for turbulent heat transport: Conclusion and open problems

-If we compare this bound for small slip-lengths with the upper bound for no-slip boundary conditions at relatively small Prandtl numbers we observe that the Navier-slip conditions seem to slightly inhibit heat transport.
-Focusing on the no-slip boundary conditions, we see that, on the one hand, upper bounds of the type $\Nu\lesssim \Ra^{\frac 13}(\log\Ra)^{\gamma}$ hold only for $\Pra=\infty$ or for very large Prandtl number (i.e. $\Pra\gtrsim (\Ra\ln\Ra)^{\frac 13}$).
+\textit{Ultimate scaling: $\Ra^{\frac 12}$ or $\Ra^{\frac 13}$?} Focusing on the no-slip boundary conditions, we see that, on the one hand, upper bounds of the type $\Nu\lesssim \Ra^{\frac 13}(\log\Ra)^{\gamma}$ hold only for $\Pra=\infty$ or for very large Prandtl number (i.e. $\Pra\gtrsim (\Ra\ln\Ra)^{\frac 13}$).
 On the other hand, the upper bound $\Nu\lesssim\Ra^{\frac 12}$ holds uniformly in $\Pra$ and it improves the bound $\Nu\lesssim (\Ra\ln\Ra\Pra^{-1})^{\frac 12}$ for low Prandtl numbers.
-At the same time, this bound is the same no matter what the boundary conditions are, as long as $\uz=0$.
-Thus the analysis is not yet able to confirm or rule out any of the scaling theories and whether the boundary conditions matter in the ultimate--turbulent--state, remains to be understood.
+At the same time, this bound is the same no matter what the boundary conditions are, as long as $\uz=0$ at $z=\{0,1\}$.
+Thus the analysis is not yet able to confirm or rule out any of the scaling theories.
 Also, direct numerical simulations see their limitations in power of prediction when $\Ra$ becomes very big and often the data points reported are not sufficient to conclude a scaling behavior as argued in \cite{DTW19,D20}.
 Nevertheless, in \cite{ISSS20} the authors show that the three dimensional simulations-data fit $\Nu\sim \Ra^{0.331}$ in a convection cell with small aspect ratio, $\Pr= 1$ and $\Ra\in[10^{10},10^{15}]$.

+\textit{Do boundary conditions matter in the ultimate regime?} Whether the boundary conditions matter in the ultimate--turbulent--state, remains to be understood.
+Nevertheless the results in the chart seem to indicate that free-slip enhance vertical heat transport compared to no-slip boundary conditions.
+On the other hand, for the choice $\LL\sim\Ra^{\alpha}$ and $\Pr\geq \Ra^{\frac 34-\alpha}$ the bound in \eqref{result-NS} reads

+If we compare this bound for small slip-lengths with the upper bound for no-slip boundary conditions at relatively small Prandtl numbers ($\Nu\lesssim \Ra^{\frac 12}$) we observe that the Navier-slip conditions seem to slightly inhibit heat transport.